TouqeerHussain/cwoaws-core/README.md

 # CWOAWS CORE Ansible playbook

-Note:  This is a core playbook, please review, customize per you needs, and test it first before applying on production environments!
+Note:  This is a core Ansible Playbook, please review, customize per you needs, and test it first before applying on production environments!
 Please report any issues through GitHub or email me at alex@cloudwebops.com and I'll do my best to get back to you!